 In those times, wealthy parents expected their sons to fight battles in order to defend the local people.
 They believed that it showed a sense of duty, bravery, power and that it would bring prestige and honour to the family name.

 One day, Francesco's parents watched with pride as he set off on horseback to the cheers and admiration of the local people.

 However, something strange and mysterious happened!
 The next day, Francesco returned home.
 He appeared to be ill and feverish.
 He explained nothing and just went straight to bed.
 His parents were embarrassed because their son seemed weak and not at all like the heroic figure of the day before.

 Nobody knows what happened to Francesco.
 It remains a mystery.
 Had he been attacked by robbers?
 Had he fallen ill?
 Had God spoken to him?

+As he lay in bed recovering from his sickness, Francesco became fascinated by animals and nature.
 The sound of birdsong and the beauty of nature made him feel better.

 Below is a photo of the actual robe worn by San Francesco.
 It is on display in la Basilica di San Francesco in Assisi.

 Living outside the town, Francesco's time was spent helping people who were suffering from leprosy and rebuilding old, ruined chapels.
 He believed that God had told him to do so.

 In those days, the most feared illness was leprosy.
 Anyone who had the illness was cruelly forced to live outside the town in caves or huts.
 They even had to wear a bell around their necks so that people could hear them from a distance and run away before they came too near.

 Everyone in Assisi found it impossible to believe that Francesco chose to live in such close contact with those who were suffering from the illness.